svn2github/worldwind/WorldWind/README.txt

 Using World Wind on Windows or Linux 64-bit
 ------------------------------------------------------------
+NOTE: Running World Wind on Linux currently (1/21/13) causes a JVM crash.
+We have not been able to run release 1.5.0 on Linux, including Ubuntu, CentOS and Fedora versions using the current Oracle JVM (both Java 6 and Java 7).
+See http://issues.worldwind.arc.nasa.gov/jira/browse/WWJ-390 to track this issue.

 To run World Wind on Windows with a 64-bit Java Virtual Machine, you must extract the 64-bit native libraries:
     1) Open a terminal.